spectrocloud/librarium/content/docs/04.5-devx/07-sandbox-clusters.md

 ## Sandbox Clusters

-Sandbox Clusters are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources.
+Sandbox Clusters are Kubernetes clusters that run as nested clusters within an existing cluster (also known as a Host Cluster) or Host Cluster groups and share the host cluster resources, such as CPU, memory, and storage.
 By default, Sandbox Clusters will use k3s as virtual Kubernetes cluster, which is a highly available, certified Kubernetes distribution designed for production workloads.

 Palette provisions and orchestrates Sandbox Clusters and makes it easy to use the lightweight, Kubernetes technology stack and tools ecosystem.
 Deploy Sandbox Clusters on Host Cluster Group as simple as following the wizard and attaching Add-on profiles.